-AUSTIN, Texas – Austin Community Foundation announced today $687,500 in grant funding will be awarded to 15 nonprofits from the Stand with Austin Fund in an effort to provide some measure of relief to individuals and small businesses most negatively impacted by the cancellation of the 2020 SXSW Conference and Festival.
+AUSTIN, TX – Austin Community Foundation announced today $687,500 in grant funding will be awarded to 15 nonprofits from the Stand with Austin Fund in an effort to provide some measure of relief to individuals and small businesses most negatively impacted by the cancellation of the 2020 SXSW Conference and Festival.
 The fund was created by Austin Community Foundation and the Entrepreneurs Foundation to help offset the economic impact of SXSW’s cancellation.

 The list of nonprofits receiving grants can be found at austincf.org/standwithaustin.